JeremyRippert/lerna-repo-v1/docs/steps.md

 I had added `"noEmit": true` in `backend/tsconfig.json`, which breaks Nest in dev and prod.

 The fix was to remove it, and add the `--noEmit` flag to the tsc command in `backend/package.json`.

+I also noticed an error when building the apk, eas couldn't find `@monorepo/shared`.
+I'm guessing it's because `dist` wasn't pushed to eas.
+Why did it work before?
+I don't know.
+Maybe I added it to `.gitignore` after its creation and it was pushed.

+In any case, I fixed the issue by adding `"eas-build-post-install": "cd ../.. && yarn build:shared",` in `mobile/package.json`, which is triggered after eas installs dependencies.